vdemeester/tekton-wrap-pipeline/README.md

 ## Install

-To install the `TaskGroup` custom task, you will need [`ko`](https://github.com/google/ko) until a release is being published.
+To install the `OCIPipeline` custom task, you will need [`ko`](https://github.com/google/ko) until a release is being published.